billziss-gh/imap/README.md

 In the graphs below `imap` stands for this data structure, `imbv` stands for this data structure but with a modified test so that it cannot use its _y_ value compression scheme, `stdu` stands for `std::unordered_map` and `stdm` stands for `std::map`.
 All times are normalized against the `imap` time on each system (so that the `imap` test "time" is always 1.0 and if a particular test took twice as much time as `imap` then its "time" would be 2.0).

 The `imap` data structure was compiled with `IMAP_USE_SIMD` which enables use of AVX2.
-Further improvements are possible by compiling with `IMAP_USE_SIMD=512` which enables use of AVX512, but this was not done for these performance comparisons as AVX512 is still not prevalent at the time of this writing.
+Further improvements are possible by compiling with `IMAP_USE_SIMD=512` which enables use of AVX512, but this was not done in these tests as AVX512 is still not prevalent at the time of this writing.

 ### Performance Tests